Hanhan1989/utilities-bundle/README.md

 # Symfony Utilities Bundle

-A Symfony bundle that provides utilities for handling dates and time, such as Twig filters and reusable helpers.
+A Symfony bundle that provides utilities for handling dates and time, such as Twig filters and reusable helpers, including translating day and month names.

 ## Installation